Sedalia Golf Course

 Par 4

-At only 350 yards from the back tees the 14th hole provides all the challenge one seeks.
-Considering that there is out of bounds left and lateral hazard right, the best play here is to lay-up short of the fairway bunkers.
+At only 350 yards from the back tees, the 14th hole provides all the challenge one seeks.
+Considering that there is out of bounds left & lateral hazard right, the best play here is to lay-up short of the fairway bunkers.
 However, if you are a bomber just take out the driver and carry it the 265 yards to clear the last bunker.
 The approach is very straight forward; just don't be fooled by the depth of the green.

 Hole #15